Ruud-K/wrr-optimal-control-data/README.md

-This repository contains the data for the paper 'Optimal Control for Precision Irrigation of a Large-Scale Plantation' submitted to Water Resources Research, an AGU journal.
+This repository contains the data for the paper *Optimal Control for Precision Irrigation of a Large-Scale Plantation* submitted to Water Resources Research, an AGU journal.